mathigon/textbooks/content/sequences/content.md

 ---

-For the triangle numbers we found a recursive equation that tells you the next term of the sequence in terms of its previous ones.
+For the triangle numbers we found a recursive formula that tells you the next term of the sequence in terms of its previous ones.
 For square numbers we can do even better – an equation that tells you the nth term directly, without first having to calculate all the previous ones:

 {.text-center} `x_n = n^2`

-Equations like this are called __explicit equations__.
+Equations like this are called __explicit formula__.
 Later in this course, you will learn how to convert between recursive and explicit equations.

 {.todo} Recursive rules can help us generate multiple sequential terms in a sequence but are not helpful in determining a particular single term.
 Consider the sequence: 3,5,7,…,an.
 The recursive rule for this sequence is an=an−1+2.
 What if we want to find the 100th term?
 The recursive rule only allows us to find a term in the sequence if we know the previous term.
 An nth term or general rule, however, will allow us to find the 100th term by replacing n in the formula with 100.
 However if we were only interested in the 100th term of the sequence, we would have to calculate all terms up to 100.
 It would be much easier if we had an equation that tells us any term of the sequence, without calculating all the previous ones.